 Do you ever wish that you could make all the toys your kiddos have outgrown somehow become new again?
 I’ve got a closet full of them, waiting to be upcycled into something different.
 Including a bag full of Hot Wheels, all ready to become these creative and educational Upcycled Toy Car Marker Bots.

-Upcycled Race Car Marker Bots Supplies Needed (1 set per car)
+Upcycled Toy Car Marker Bots Supplies Needed (1 set per car)

 - Hot Wheel or other small race car